 5 guidelines when deciding how long to work before retiring

-The top retirement concern is running out of money, according to the AICPA Survey of Financial Planners.
-About 10,000 baby boomers are retiring every day at an average age of 62, and should plan to live another 25-30 years.
+Balancing retirement income, debt and assets are major concerns when planning for retirement, according to the Consumer Financial Protection Bureau.
+About 10,000 baby boomers are retiring every day at an average age of 62 and should plan to live another 25-30 years.
 Unexpected events and lifestyle spending concerns are on their minds.
 How long should you plan to work before retiring?

 There is no “right” answer for everyone about making this decision.